A Typology of Selves

 • Identification's subject.
 E.g., according to one's Religion, Ethnicity, Party, etc., each being used by many people to define or identify themselves.
 Two separate things are found in this: attribution to self and to others.
 Attribution to self occurs rather late as one has to learn through growth and life experience how others treat you and by that metric you may grow to observe that one is different from others in some consistent way, and in a pride moment one can identify with one's different group, often a sort of 'Yes and F you too' tribalism, a shallow and unsatisfying version of self for a rich and complex person of many facets, but when the social forces are heavy, a path often taken.
 Whereas attribution to others occurs when people with limited knowledge latch onto societally-established observable and distinctive features as a basis for stereotype-based treatment of others, attributing a tribe to another person and expecting, for the time being, in the vacuum of better information, stereotypical interactions.
 Attribution to others trains others in attribution to self.
 Yet it would demand a high degree of openness-to-experience for anyone to not use what little they do know (their vernacular stereotyping system) to gauge how to interact with others.(S?,M,L)

-• Linguistic Self.
-"Self" and "be" are different grammatical roles of the same thing, noun and verb, since the being of a thing is its self.
+• Linguistic or Grammatical Self.
+"Self" and "be" are different grammatical categories or roles or overlays of the same thing, noun and verb, since the being of a thing is its self.
 As noun, an attribution is asserted, the thing is characterized as having a certain thing-hood, its nature or self is, hence, to be the thing that it is.(M,L) As verb, being extends this nature or self through time, as it may continue to be.
 (M,L) Such grammatical role distinctions may be vacuously attributed, even unhelpfully, but language is a convenient resource and offers this as an available bit of quick reasoning.
 (M,L)

-Merger of reference in semantic interpretation: Reflexive pronouns and other word morphology, as in the -self suffix in "myself", "itself", "themselves", etc., express the merger of two references as pointing toward one and the same point, as part of extracting meaning from the words.
+Merger of reference in semantic interpretation: Reflexive pronouns and other word morphology, as in the -self suffix in "myself", "itself", "themselves", etc., express the merger (M) of two references as pointing toward one and the same point, as part of extracting meaning from the words.
 In "He saw him" and "He saw himself", the seer and the seen are different in the first sentence, and one and the same in the second.
 Similarly "He saw his hand", "He saw his own hand", the 'his' reference is merged or identified with the sentence subject by the possessive-reflexive marker "own".
 (M,L) Similarly, the auto- prefix references a similar merger of two roles, as in auto-immune, cf. below, the attackable other and the self are merged in auto-immunity.
 (M,L,O)

 Subtly different, essentially the same, is when a cat chasing its tail seems to fail to recognize its target as its self: the non-merger of an experienced other, interesting and attackable inferrably because of its non-self-hood.
 If that tail were merged into the cat's self-perception, we infer, it would not chase it.
 Self as merger of reference.
 Merger doesn't express directionality, but perhaps this is an asymmetrical process or form similar to the topic/comment structure in the theory of linguistic pragmatics, exemplified by "As far as John (is concerned), he is chronically late."
 The construction, As far as X, Y, makes X into the topic of the following comment Y, which is "about" X. In the same way, merger of reference may start with one, a first, as in baseline, background, topic, or subject, then proceeding to detect another as potentially other, then carrying out a merger operation to collapse the second with the first.
 (S,M,L,O)